contentful/contentful.js/DOCS.md

   <img src="https://img.badgesize.io/https://unpkg.com/contentful/dist/contentful.browser.min.js?compression=gzip" alt="GZIP bundle size">
 </a>

-Contentful.js is a JavaScript library for the Contentful [Content Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) and [Content Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/).
+Contentful.js is a JavaScript and TypeScript library for the Contentful [Content Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) and [Content Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/).

-Code is documented using TypeDoc and these pages are auto-generated and published with each new version.
+The code is documented using TypeDoc and these pages are auto-generated and published with each new version.

 - For API and client documentation, please refer to the list below.
-- For type definitions and descriptions, please refer to the list in the sidebar.
+- For all type definitions and descriptions, please refer to the list in the sidebar.

-## Namespaces
+## API Overview

-- contentful
+- Contentful Namespace
   - {@link createClient}
+  - {@link EntryFields}
+  - {@link EntryFieldTypes}
 - {@link ContentfulClientApi}
   - {@link ContentfulClientApi.createAssetKey}
   - {@link ContentfulClientApi.getAsset}